tjmahr/tjmahr.github.io/_posts/2017-06-22-plotting-partial-pooling-in-mixed-effects-models.md

 ***

-Funnily enough, this post start a quick write-up of a [demo I wrote](http://rpubs.com/tjmahr/ggplot2-lme4-facet-plot), but it kind of spiraled out of control.
+Funnily enough, this post started as a quick write-up of a [demo I wrote](http://rpubs.com/tjmahr/ggplot2-lme4-facet-plot), but it kind of spiraled out of control.
 I hope this write-up helps students and users understand mixed-effects models at a more intuitive level.